Rembert Church

 Rembert Church, also known as Rembert Methodist Church, is a historic Methodist church located near Woodrow, Lee County, South Carolina.
-It was built about 1835, and is a plain meeting house style rectangular building with clapboard siding.
+It was built around 1835 and features a simple meeting house style with rectangular shape and clapboard siding.
 The adjacent cemetery was established in 1800.
 It is one of the earliest Methodist congregations in South Carolina, with a Methodist Society meeting as early as 1785.
-In its early days it was frequently visited by Francis Asbury, the first Bishop of the Methodist Church of the United States.
+In its early days, it was frequently visited by Francis Asbury, the first Bishop of the Methodist Church of the United States.

-It was added to the National Register of Historic Places in 1975.
+The church was added to the National Register of Historic Places in 1975.